velozdev/slides-gitlab/slides/06_Advanced_Issue_Board_Configurations_&_Workflow_Visualization.md

 * Who is overloaded and who has capacity?
 * What's taking too long in each stage?

-*(Graphic: On the left, a simple, generic Kanban board with columns "To Do," "In Progress," "Done.")*

 # The Problem: Generic Boards Tell a Vague Story